chuongmep/bim42.github.io/_posts/2017-09-17-using-the-revit-ifc-export-in-your-own-add-on.md

 If you have a Revit version with the IFC Exporter UI built in (Revit 2017 or 2018), the IFCExportConfiguration and IFCExportConfigurationMaps classes can be found in the IFCExportUI.dll, located in your Revit installation folder (C:\Program Files\Autodesk\Revit 2018\AddIns\IFCExporterUI).
 In this case, the features available are the same than our previous case, but are in a different dll.

-If you don&#8217;t have the IFC Exporter UI at all (Revit 2016 and earlier versions), you must fall back to the basic export options.
+If you don't have the IFC Exporter UI at all (Revit 2016 and earlier versions), you must fall back to the basic export options.

 In a nutshell, we have to manage these three cases: